 Workflow Clarity | The 'Launch an Instance' section shows a clear sequence (create key pair → create security group → add rules → launch), but lacks explicit validation checkpoints.
 For destructive operations like terminate-instances, there's no verification workflow or confirmation steps mentioned. | 2 / 3 |

-Progressive Disclosure | The document has good structure with a table of contents and clear sections, but it's monolithic - all content is inline rather than appropriately split.
-The CLI Reference tables and Core Concepts could be separate reference files, with SKILL.md serving as a leaner overview. | 2 / 3 |
+Progressive Disclosure | The document has good structure with a table of contents and clear sections, but it's monolithic - all content is inline rather than appropriately split into separate reference files.
+The CLI Reference tables and Best Practices could be separate files with links from the main skill. | 2 / 3 |

 Total | 9 / 12 Passed |